Atlantic Coast Conference: Soccer

-Men's soccer is the only other ACC sponsored sport currently divided into divisions, which are as follows:
+Before the 2024 arrival of California, SMU, and Stanford, all of which sponsor men's soccer, that sport was one of the two ACC sports split into divisions.
+The divisional split was eliminated for 2024 and beyond.
+The final divisional setup was:

-Twelve of the fifteen ACC schools sponsor men's soccer — a higher proportion than any of the other Power Five conferences.
-Only the three southernmost ACC schools — Georgia Tech, Florida State, and Miami — do not sponsor soccer.
+Fifteen of the 18 ACC schools sponsor men's soccer — a higher proportion than any of the other Power Four conferences.
+Only Georgia Tech, Florida State, and Miami do not sponsor soccer.
 Virginia has won 7 NCAA titles, and more since 1990 than any other university in the country.
 The ACC overall has won 19 national championships, including 16 of the 31 seasons between 1984 and 2014.
-Seven of the championships were won by Virginia, with the remaining nine by: Maryland (three times while they were in the ACC), Clemson (three times), North Carolina (twice), Duke, Wake Forest, Notre Dame, and Syracuse.
+Seven of the championships were won by Virginia, with the remaining nine by: Maryland (three times while they were in the ACC), Clemson (four times), North Carolina (twice), Duke, Wake Forest, Notre Dame, and Syracuse.
+Stanford, which joined in 2024, won three national titles before joining the ACC.

-In women's soccer, North Carolina has won 21 of the 39 NCAA titles since the NCAA crowned its first champion, as well as the only Association for Intercollegiate Athletics for Women (AIAW) soccer championship in 1981.
+In women's soccer, North Carolina has won 22 of the 40 NCAA titles since the NCAA crowned its first champion, as well as the only Association for Intercollegiate Athletics for Women (AIAW) soccer championship in 1981.
 The Tar Heels have also won 22 of the 33 ACC tournaments.
 They lost in the final to North Carolina State in 1988 and Virginia in 2004, both times by penalty kicks.
 The 2010 tournament was the first in which they failed to make the championship game, falling to eventual champion Wake Forest in the semi-finals.
 The 2012 ACC tournament saw North Carolina's first quarterfinal loss, to the eventual champion Virginia; however, the Tar Heels went on to win the national title that season.
 In 2014, Florida State became the first school other than North Carolina to win the national championship as an ACC member.
 Notre Dame won three NCAA titles before it joined the ACC in 2013.
-The 2020 NCAA tournament, in which Florida State was national runner-up, was delayed until the spring of 2021 due to the coronavirus pandemic, but is listed as 2020 to distinguish it from the fall of 2021 season.
+The 2020 NCAA tournament, in which Florida State was national runner-up, was delayed until the spring of 2021 due to the COVID-19 pandemic, but is listed as 2020 to distinguish it from the 2021 season, which was played on the sport's traditional fall schedule.
+Stanford has won three women's national titles.